abbamediabanner

 suburb

-1950's Suburban Neighborhood
+1950's Suburban Tract Neighborhood

 1950family

-The one father figure during this period, whom gave Boomers a hope and purpose was President John Fitzgerald Kennedy.
-During his term from 1960-1963 President Kennedy attempted to turn the consumer mentality around, with his memorable line: "Ask not what your country can do for you; Ask what you can do for your country."... a quote clearly out of order with post-modern thinking.
-It was purposefully designed to re-direct the country's thinking, particularly those who unwittingly made government their god.
+... a quote clearly out of order with post-modern thinking.
+Kennedy's exhortation was purposefully designed to re-direct the country's thinking, particularly those who unwittingly made government their care-taker.
 JFK had nobel and ambitious ideas to usher the United States by advancing modernism, (not post-modernism).
 It was an era he called The New Frontier.
 His ideas were exciting to many.
 JFK's ideas of sending people to the moon, and developing modern wonders to advance civilizations around the world, all captured the imagination of the scientific community, and many young people, quietly searching for purpose.

 jfk